It’s time to ditch the shampoo bottle

 - Safety glasses or goggles to protect your eyes whenever you are handling soap-making ingredients.

 - Soap cutter or sharp knife

 - Soap moulds or a large plastic container to use as a soap mould.
 An empty cardboard milk carton can make a good soap mould if you do not have something suitable.
-You can also use individual soap moulds like I have done.
+You can also use individual soap moulds as I have done.

-- Plastic needlepoint screen, sushi mats or something similar to place your soaps on to cure.
+- Plastic needlepoint screen, sushi mats, or something similar, to place your soaps on to cure.

 - 285 grams of cold, clean water